People's Republic of Bulgaria: Government and politics

 The constitution was changed two times, with the Zhivkov Constitution lasting the longest.
 According to article 1, "The People's Republic of Bulgaria is a socialist state, headed by the working people of the village and the city.
 The leading force in society and politics is the Bulgarian Communist Party."
 The BCP created an extensive nomenklatura on each organizational level.

-The PRB functioned as a one-party people's republic, with People's Committees representing local governance.
+The PRB functioned as a unitary one-party people's republic, with People's Committees representing local governance.
 Their role was to exercise Party decisions in their respective areas and to otherwise defer to popular opinion in decision-making.
 In the late 1980s, the BCP had an estimated peak membership of 1,000,000 — more than 10% of the population.

 Military

 In 1946, the military rapidly adopted a Soviet military doctrine and organization.
 The country received large amounts of Soviet weaponry, and eventually established a domestic military vehicle production capability.
 By the year 1988, the Bulgarian People's Army (Българска народна армия) numbered 152,000 men, serving in four different branches – Land Forces, Navy, Air and Air Defense Forces, and Missile Forces.
 The Bulgarian People's Army (BPA) operated 3,000 tanks, 2,000 armored vehicles, 2,500 large caliber artillery systems, over 500 combat aircraft, 33 combat vessels, as well as 67 Scud missile launchers, 24 SS-23 launchers and dozens of FROG-7 artillery rocket launchers.